nocheerleader/mcp-beginners-guide/README.md

 *   `src/app/globals.css`: Contains global styles and Tailwind CSS directives.
 *   `tailwind.config.js`: Tailwind CSS configuration file, including the color scheme.
 *   `public/images/`: Contains all the Excalidraw-style visuals used in the course.
 *   Other files and folders are standard Next.js project structure.
+Test 123

 If you encounter any issues, please ensure Node.js and pnpm are correctly installed and that all dependencies were installed without errors.